zhunyoung/archive/LPOD_ASO_asprin/README.md

 # Introduction

-This three files are component programs in `asprin` and are used to find the Pareto-preferred answer sets of the following LPOD program named N_abc.
+These three files are component programs in `asprin` and are used to find the Pareto-preferred answer sets of the following LPOD program named N_abc.
 ```
 dom(1..n).